JJShen2000/amazon-clone/README.md

 This project is a clone of Amazon.

-- Teck Stacks: React.js + Express
+- Teck Stack: React.js + Express

 **Disclaimer:**